Page updated 14 Septpember 2021

 0118 975 9660

 Other local NHS dentists

-Use the ‘Find a dentist’ search tool on the NHS website to see which dental surgeries are accepting new patients.
+Use the NHS ‘Find a dentist’ search tool to see which are seeing new NHS patients.

 Out-of-hours dental services

 For emergency dental problems, call 111 to find a local urgent treatment centre

 Counselling & Wellbeing Team is running video appointments due to Covid-19.

 Student Welfare Team: Call or drop in to get advice and support with a range of issues, such as settling in, bullying, drugs or alcohol, of help for victims of violence

 Student Support: The college offers free and confidential counselling to students from experienced professionals

 NHS Berkshire Talking Therapies